Contributing to LittlevGL

 - Fork the lvgl repository.
 To do this click the “Fork” button in the top right corner.
 It will “copy” the

 lvglrepository to your GitHub account (

-- Clone the forked repository and add your updates
+- Clone the forked repository and add your changes

-- Create a PR on the GitHub on the page of you
+- Create a PR on GitHub from the page of your

 https://github.com/your_name/lvgl) by hitting the “New pull request” button